group

 Our dedicated team hosts drop-in sessions every week, providing expert guidance for part-time job searches, CV and cover letter editing, and interview preparation.
 You can also avail of this service online.
 To find out more, visit our careers and employment page.

 We offer a range of support to help students manage their mental health, wellbeing, and any disability-related needs.
 Our wellbeing team is here to help you navigate challenges and access the right services.
-To find out more, visit our wellbeing services page.
+To find out more, visit our wellbeing services page

 I chose my course because of the variety of options, a great reputation and a stellar support system.

 Our accommodation section shows your accommodation options and highlights how much it costs to live in Waltham Forest.
+You can also visit our fees and funding page for a breakdown of living costs in London.

-If your final year includes a major project, there could be cost for transport or accommodation related to your research activities.
+If your course includes a major project, there could be cost for transport or accommodation related to your research activities.
 The amount will depend on the project you choose.

 To start this course in September 2026 or January or May 2027, apply through UCAS.
 You'll need: